openstack/freezer/doc/README.rst

 Freezer has four different components; Freezer Web UI, Freezer Scheduler, Freezer Agent and Freezer API.

-If you need to use Freezer Backup Restore DR as a Service platform, you need to install Freezer Scheduler, Freezer Agent on client and Freezer Web UI, Freezer API on OpenStack controller server.
+If you need to use Freezer Backup Restore as a Service platform, you need to install Freezer Scheduler, Freezer Agent on client and Freezer Web UI, Freezer API on OpenStack controller server.
 (The server where your Horizon and Keystone installed)